 A corporation that is incorporated outside Canada is deemed to be a non-resident throughout a tax year if certain requirements are met.
 One requirement, in subparagraph 250(6)(a)(i), is that the corporation's principal business in the year be the operating of ships in international traffic.
 A second requirement, in subparagraph 250(6)(b)(i), is that all or almost all of the corporation's gross revenue for the year be from shipping operations.
-For this provision, international traffic, as defined in subsection 248(1), may include shipping between points along the St. Lawrence River or the Great Lakes.
-For more information, see Interpretation Bulletin IT-494, Hire of Ships and Aircraft From Non-Residents.
+For this provision, international traffic, as defined in subsection 248(1) of the ITA, may include shipping between points along the St. Lawrence River or the Great Lakes.
+For more information, see interpretation bulletin IT-494, Hire of Ships and Aircraft From Non-Residents.

 A foreign incorporated international shipping corporation may place its ships in one or more separate wholly owned subsidiaries.
 Wholly owned in this context means 100% owned by the parent or through a chain of 100% owned corporations.
 For 1995 and later tax years, this deeming rule is extended, by subparagraph 250(6)(a)(ii), to parent corporations that hold throughout the year shares of one or more subsidiaries provided they are wholly owned non-resident subsidiaries.